 Easy to make quick and healthy macaroons full of vitamins and nutrients.
-Banana is used to sweeten naturally and replaces eggs in this vegan recipe.
-They are nut-free, gluten-free, grain-free, oil-free, dairy-free, paleo and vegan
+Banana is used to sweeten naturally and replaces eggs in this vegan macaroons recipe.
+These healthy treats are nut-free, gluten-free, grain-free, oil-free, dairy-free, whole 30, paleo and vegan

-A perfect way to use up overripe bananas and make them last a few days more.
+Macaroons are a perfect way to use up overripe bananas and make them last a few days more.
 You can make these as either raw or baked.
-Although to make them raw you will need a dehydrator so in the photos and video I’m making baked ones in an oven to make this recipe accessible to all.
+Although to make raw macaroons you will need a dehydrator so in the photos and video I’m making baked macaroons in an oven to make this recipe accessible to all.

 3-Ingredient Banana Macaroons Recipe